Search

 Participation of young people in education, employment or training

 This page provides information on the law surrounding the participation of young people (16-18 years old) in education, employment or training.
-This includes the various options available to young people to ensure participation and the duties of the Local Authority to encourage participation.
+This includes the various options available to young people to ensure participation and the duties of the local authority to encourage participation.

 Is education compulsory after the age of 16?